 Your job is to first figure out which letter plan fits your healthcare needs and budget, and then find the most competitively priced version of that plan from a reliable company.
 Michigan offers all 10 of the standardized Medigap plans, giving you a full menu of options to choose from.
 Let’s walk through what that menu looks like and how to make sense of it.

-A Quick Guide to the 10 Standardized Plans
+Comparing the 10 Standardized Medigap Plans

 In Michigan, you can choose from Medigap Plans A, B, C, D, F, G, K, L, M, and N. Each plan covers a different portion of the “gaps” in Original Medicare, like copayments, coinsurance, and deductibles.
 Think of it like a tiered system—some plans offer more comprehensive coverage, while others cover just the basics.
 Because the federal government sets the benefits for each plan letter, you can focus on comparing costs.
 This standardization makes shopping around much simpler, as you’re always comparing apples to apples on coverage.